djjudas21/puppet-freeradius/README.md

 The netmask of the client, specified as an integer, e.g. `24`.
 Default: `undef`.

 ##### `port`
 The UDP port that this virtual server should listen on.
 Leave blank if this client is not tied to a virtual server.
+Currently the port number is only used to create firewall exceptions and you only need to specify it if you set `firewall => true`.
+Use port range syntax as in [`puppetlabs-firewall`](https://forge.puppetlabs.com/puppetlabs/firewall).
 Default: `undef`.

 ##### `firewall`
 Create a firewall exception for this virtual server.
 If this is set to `true`, you must also supply `port` and either `ip` or `ip6`.
 Default: `false`.